codyjedmunds/ai-evaluation-portfolio/README.md

 ## Key Concepts Introduced

-- **Escalation Decoupling** — when escalation continues procedurally after it stops restoring meaning.
+- **Escalation Decoupling** — when escalation continues procedurally after it stops restoring meaning
-- **Rational Quality Drift** — why degradation emerges as a stable equilibrium under incentives, not evaluator failure.
+- **Rational Quality Drift** — why degradation emerges as a stable equilibrium under incentives, not evaluator failure
-- **Observable System Signals (Non-Punitive)** — aggregate indicators of incentive stress that do not rely on individual monitoring.
+- **Observable System Signals (Non-Punitive)** — aggregate indicators of incentive stress that do not rely on individual monitoring
-- **Evaluator-Side Failure Taxonomy** — structural judgment failures that emerge under scale, ambiguity, and pressure.
+- **Evaluator-Side Failure Taxonomy** — structural judgment failures that emerge under scale, ambiguity, and pressure

 ---